The EPA 15-lb Threshold: What Changed on January 1, 2026

 Frequently Asked Questions

-The 15-lb threshold takes effect on January 1, 2026.
+The 15-lb threshold took effect on January 1, 2026.
 All systems with a full charge of 15 lbs or more of regulated refrigerant are immediately subject to leak rate tracking, repair requirements, and chronic leaker reporting from that date forward.

 Does the 15-lb rule apply to residential AC systems?